choop-lang/Choop/Syntax.md

 }
 ```

-**Notice:** Local or scoped lists are currently not allowed.
-Please
+**Note:** As shown above, local or scoped lists and constants are currently
-use arrays or global lists instead.
+not allowed.
+As an alternative to scoped lists, you can use arrays if the
+maximum size is known at compile time.